programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 <figure style="">
 <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-14.html" style="" target="_blank">
     <img src="https://programminghistorian.github.io/ph-submissions/images/interactive-visualization-with-plotly/en-or-interactive-visualization-with-plotly-14.png" alt="A three-column plot with a bar chart in the left column, a line graph in the middle column and a box plot in the right column.
 The bar chart's
-        y axis is labelled with counts from 0 to 600, while the x axis is labelled (from left to right) Female and Male.
+        y axis is labeled with counts from 0 to 600, while the x axis is labeled (from left to right) Female and Male.
-        The line graph's x axis is labelled with years from 1900 to 1930 and the y axis is labelled with counts from 0 to 150.
+        The line graph's x axis is labeled with years from 1900 to 1930 and the y axis is labeled with counts from 0 to 150.
 A green line indicates the number of male accused, and a red line indicates the number of female accused.
         The x axis of the box plot shows one box for female accused on the left and another box for male accused on the right.
 The y axis indicates age between
         0 and 100.
-The legend indicates the colour attributes and labels for all three subplots.">
+The legend indicates the color attributes and labels for all three subplots.">
 	</a>
 <figcaption>